Program Placement Rate:

 Architecture Faculty

-Paul Strother is an associate professor at Dunwoody College of Technology and a practicing architect.
+Paul Strother is an assistant professor at Dunwoody College of Technology and a practicing architect.
 Paul has focused on technical excellence in his teaching and practice.
 He believes that design study predicated on sound technology produces building design that is credible and is essential for sustainable building design.
 Further, it prepares the graduates for success as architects.
 Paul is committed to develop the potential of every student and enjoys igniting the spark of enthusiasm and confidence.

 Paul is a member of CSI.
 Recognition includes the Rotary Paul Harris Award for Community Service.